Tissue Transfer Procedure

-Newcomer Supply Mount-Quick Mounting Media, is a multi-use product with applications as a standard mounting media as well as a liquid coverslip (coverglass free) mounting media.
+Newcomer Supply Mount-Quick Mounting Media is a multi-use product with applications as a standard mounting media and as a liquid coverslip (coverglass free) mounting media.

-Mount-Quick Mounting Media can also be used in tissue/cell transfer procedures to transfer tissue sections or cell preparations from a prepared microscopic slide when specimen availability is limited and additional diagnostic workup is necessary.
-Examples when tissue/cell transfer with Mount-Quick Mounting Media is applicable include:
+Mount-Quick Mounting Media can also be used in tissue transfer procedures to transfer tissue sections or cell preparations from a prepared slide when specimen availability is limited, and additional diagnostic workup is necessary.
+Examples when tissue transfer with Mount-Quick Mounting Media is applicable include:

 - Paraffin sections of small biopsies/minimal tissue